projectblacklight/blacklight-maps/README.md

 ```
   coordinates:
-   # coordinates: long lat
+   # coordinates: lon lat or lat,lon
    - 78.96288 20.593684
+   - 20.593684,78.96288
    # bounding box: minX minY maxX maxY
    - 68.162386 6.7535159 97.395555 35.5044752
 ```

-2. An indexed, stored string field containing a properly-formatted [GeoJSON](http://geojson.org) feature object for a coordinate point or bounding box that represents the coordinates and (preferably) location name.
+2. An indexed, stored string field containing a properly-formatted [GeoJSON](http://geojson.org) feature object for a point or bounding box that includes the coordinates and (preferably) location name.
 This field can be multivalued.

 ```
   geojson_ssim: